Real Fig Preserves Recipes

 OLD FASHIONED FIG PRESERVES III - REALCAJUNRECIPES.COM

-Web Step 1.
+Web Directions.
 Cut the tips off the figs and soak for an hour in water and a teaspoon of baking soda, then wash and drain.
-Step 2.
-Combine the sugar and figs in large canning cooking …
+Combine the sugar and figs in large canning cooking pot.
+Let stand a few minutes; some cooks let the sugar and figs stand together a few hours or overnight.
+The sugar draws the juice from the figs creating a syrupy base.

 From realcajunrecipes.com